 4- Embrace the teamwork

+What does it mean to work with a machine that thinks just like a person?
 As mentioned by Donald Norman in this video below, AI should be a reinforcement, not replacement itself.
 In very black and white words – let’s leave AI to do the repetitive work and then we deal with creativity – other jobs that would require imagination.
 Perhaps in that way AI could work (time to think 2) and it would leave us to do the “fun” part.
 Definitely this will change the way we do things and this is quite exciting because this post could have been so much more insightful if we had some help from technology, for example.
+Perhaps we should embrace technology and work together, find new roles and new dynamics.
 Would AI become more than an extension of our human life?
 I don’t know.
 But for now, as designers, we have a huge responsibility.

 5- With Great Power Comes Great Responsibility

 Uncle Ben was right – now more than ever.
 Imagine that you can now build all those AI entities that think and act like humans – this shows power.
 The power is actually in our hands, but not as a way to control other people (hope not) but to build things that would actually help other people and give them autonomy.
 I think that one part of this teamwork mentioned by Norman is autonomy.
 The interaction starts with us, as input, in some way, no matter how – if it is just pressing a button or just blinking or just thinking.
 The power is in our mind and what we do with it.
 This gets very philosophical in some point (sorry but I love it some times and it makes me question everything), but it is important that we include this in our thinking.